hoffmann-dsd/cake-git-hooks-plugin/README.md

 ## Overview

 Cake.GitHooks is a cake addin that provides functionality to manage your git hooks in your cake scripts.
-It provides a set of methods to check availability and to deploy your git hooks.
-These extensions aim to simplify distributing and updating git hooks across the contributors of your project.
+It provides a simple API to check availability of your git hooks and to deploy them in a single step.
+This extension aims to simplify distributing and updating git hooks across the contributors of your project.

 ## Usage